erin-atkinson/FrontalInstabilities/notes/0-introduction.md

 To install the versions used in this module, use `@`.
 If you would like to use the latest compatible versions, simply remove the version specification `@a.b.c`, though beware there may be differences.
 ```
-add Oceananigans@0.101.0 GLMakie@0.12.0
+add Oceananigans@0.102.5 GLMakie@0.13.8
 ```
-Then they will be installed:
+Then they will be installed, starting with dependencies:

 ![Installing packages](../images/installingpackages.png)

-This will take a while, but it will aim to install the above packages and all their dependencies.
+This will take a while.
 Packages you explicitly install like above become part of your `Project.toml` and can be viewed with `status` and accessed in scripts with `using`.
 All of their dependencies are part of your `Manifest.toml` and these can be viewed with `status -m`.
-The `status` of my test environment looks like
+The `status` of my environment looks like
 ![Example status](../images/status.png)